 ReachOut.com resources on life stage transitions

 - Tips for dealing with change

 - Study hacks

 - How to make friends

 Recommended professional resources

 How to help

-- Encourage the person to keep problems in perspective, without sounding as though you are dismissing the issue at hand.
+- Encourage the student to keep problems in perspective, without sounding as though you are dismissing the issue at hand

 - Suggest or brainstorm useful coping strategies.